 All meat was locally sourced from Black Hill Ranch.

-The burger sits on a brioche bun with sesame seeds locally sourced from slow dough bakery and is topped with American cheese, house-made bread & butter pickles, shaved red onions, shredded iceberg, and burger sauce.
+The burger sits on a sesame seed brioche bun locally sourced from Slow Dough Bread Co. and is topped with American cheese, house-made bread & butter pickles, shaved red onions, shredded iceberg, and burger sauce.

 Each burger was interesting and delicious in its own way.
-I admire the chefs’ creativity and how they were able to take the All-American hamburger and elevate it into something divine.
+I admire the chefs’ creativity and how they took the All-American hamburger and elevated it into something divine.

 Tweet us @mochamanstyle or leave a comment on our Facebook Page to share your thoughts on this article.
 Follow us on Instagram @mochamanstyle